1Password/scim-examples/PREPARATION.md

 All SCIM requests must be secured via TLS using an API gateway (self-configured web server) or the provided load balancer.

-Anonymous access to 1Password is not supported.
-You must use the provided secrets to authenticate with the SCIM Bridge and 1Password service.

 You will be provided with two separate secrets:

 * a `scimsession` file
 * a bearer token

 The `scimsession` file contains the credentials for the new Provision Manager user the setup process automatically created for you.
 This user will create, confirm, and suspend users, and create and manage access to groups.
+These secrets are required to connect to the 1Password service.

 **Do not share these secrets!**